ffortefct/observability/README.md

 ### Scalability Considerations

 The current settings aren't prepared for a production environment.
-See the [Fine-tune](#fine-tune) section for how to extend the resources and the number of nodes per component.
+See the [Fine-tune](#fine-tune) section for how to extend the resources and adapt the architecture to your needs.

 ## Exposed services